DallasUrbanists/urban-explorer/README.md

 ### Create a full-day schedule that handles both strict appointments and flexible arrival windows ⏰
 Enter fixed appointment times, and the app will recommend departure times to maximize time at each stop while ensuring you’re never late.
 Need to spend an hour at the grocery store anytime before closing?
 The app schedules it efficiently while keeping your whole plan on track.

-### Auto-arrange stops for the most efficient jourey 🚅
+### Auto-arrange stops for the most efficient journey 🚅
 The app can rearrange your schedule to maximize efficiency.
 For instance, if you have a strict appointment at location B in the morning but flexible visits at locations A and C, each lasting about two hours, the app may adjust your itinerary from `HOME → A → B → C` to `HOME → B → C → A → HOME` to save time and improve your travel experience.

 ### Adjust your schedule in real time 😯